iSEE Congress

 About the Congress

-The topic for the 2025 iSEE Congress is “A Circular Bioeconomy as a path to net-zero.”
+The topic for the 2025 iSEE Congress is “A Circular Bioeconomy as a Path to Net-Zero.”
 A circular bioeconomy offers opportunities to innovatively use organic resources to reduce reliance on fossil fuels, support domestic agriculture, and promote economic growth while reducing environmental harm.
-It supports efficient, market-driven solutions in food and consumer product systems to drive innovation with the goal of increasing resource efficiency, reducing and recycling waste to reduce reliance on foreign energy and mitigating climate change.
-We envision each panel covering a different facet of circularity relevant to society at large—food systems, energy systems, plastics, and carbon capture and sequestration.
+It supports efficient, market-driven solutions in food and consumer product systems to drive innovation with the goal of increasing resource efficiency, reducing and recycling waste to reduce reliance on foreign energy, and mitigating climate change.
+We envision each panel covering a different facet of circularity relevant to society at large — food systems, energy systems, plastics, and carbon capture and sequestration.
 The panelists will highlight the current state of the research, technology, and policy in these areas while showcasing current progress and ongoing activities bringing each system closer to net-zero carbon.

 Organizers